sociallyassistiverobotics/sar_social_stories/README.md

   database `socialstories.db` in the `src/` directory.
 This field is optional.
   If not set, it is assumed that the database file is `src/socialstories.db`.

+- percent\_correct\_to\_level: The percentage of questions about a story that a participant has to have gotten correct in the last session to level up in this session, written as a decimal value.
+The demo game does not use this field since there is only one demo story, and thus, no need to level up.
+This field is optional.
+If not set, the default value is 0.75 (75% correct to level up).

 #### Log config

 The game uses the Python logging module to direct log output to four places: